Customer Service Program

 |2:30-3:30||Exam Workshop||This is a time for teamwork and personalized instruction from your teacher as you prepare for your weekly exams.|

 How long is the course and when can I enroll?

-Candidates may choose from a 16 week course followed by a 16-week practicum, a 20-week course followed by a 20-week practicum and a 24-week course followed by a 24-week practicum.
+Candidates may choose from a 12 week course followed by a 12-week practicum, 16 week course followed by a 16-week practicum, a 20-week course followed by a 20-week practicum and a 24-week course followed by a 24-week practicum.